 Learn How and Where To Purchase a Burial Plot (Lot), Grave or a Gravesite In a Cemetery or Memorial Park in Pittsburgh or Southwestern Pennsylvania

 Cemeteries and memorial parks have been traditionally used by families in the Pittsburgh area for burying (interring) bodies or cremated ashes.
 Many cemeteries in Pittsburgh will offer you the choice to bury your loved one in the ground or in an above ground mausoleum or crypt.
 If the burial, interment or inurment involves cremated remains, most cemeteries in Pittsburgh offer entombment of cremains in columbariums or mausoleums or plots in urn gardens.
 You can expect the cemetery to take care of preparing the burial site and placing the remains in the grave or cremation space.
 In some cases Rome Monument will install the gravestone or monument and in other cases, the cemetery will set the stone.
 At Rome Monument, we know the best cemeteries in Pittsburgh - it is our business.
+Rome Monument is one of the leaders in the cemetery monument and memorial industry.

 Like all businesses (even if they are non-profit entities) cemeteries must compete for customers, so don't feel bad about negotiating when you are purchasing a burial plot or space in a cemetery in Pittsburgh.
 You might be able to have the price lowered or you might be able to upgrade to a more scenic section of the cemetery.
 Click here for burial plot price ranges in Pittsburgh.